“Look, most people just don’t want to hear the truth about what happens to our soldiers in war.

-“Shit!”
-Captain Kasey said again, scrambling out of their foxhole and running once more, leaving the other four staring at each other in confusion, Ludwig’s knife still in his hand.
+“Shit!
+Get out of my– fuck, private!”
+Kasey barked.
+“Get out of my way!”
+He scrambled out of their foxhole and began running once more, leaving the other four staring at each other in confusion, Ludwig’s knife still in his hand.

 Jericho Kasey crested the foxhole he’d jumped into and began sprinting once more to the cries for assistance.
 About thirty yards away he saw the damage: a shell had landed directly into one of First Platoon’s foxholes.
 Three men were dead.
 One had somehow managed to survive and was dragging himself out of the hole with no legs past his knees, a slick of dark blood following him.
 Kasey ran to him and pulled him up onto his own shoulders, immediately turning to run back into the fort.

 “Lietuenant Black!”
 Captain Kasey shouted as another mortar went off on the horizon.
 He began sprinting as hard as he could back toward the derelict fort.
 The man on his shoulders began screaming in pain with each jarring impact of his feet.
 “Prep an injury kit, wounded incoming!” he bellowed.
 The howl of the mortar drowned out his words and then burst thirty feet away in a flash of light, momentarily blinding him.
 He stumbled in the pitch darkness, then continued, trying to find his way back to the fort without falling into a foxhole.
 He somehow managed.